TheRealCodeVoyage/Information_Assurance_and_Security_Labs/docs/labs/Setup_Kali_and_Metasploitable.md

         vboxmanage modifyvm <uuid|vmname> --acpi off
         vboxmanage modifyvm <uuid|vmname> --ioapic off
         ```

+---

--	Make sure the VM's network is the same NAT network as Kali VM's
+-	Make sure the VM's network is the same NAT network as Kali VM's, Choose the custom NAT you just created above.
 -	Login to the VM. username: `msfadmin`, password: `msfadmin`
 -	(Q2) How can you find this machine's IP?
     - Note: If you're getting the same IP as the Kali Linux machine you need to change the network to a NAT network